opendocsg/opendoc-supreme-court-judgements/2018_SGHC_277/report.md

 66     Mr Hooi’s testimony that the letter of termination was not emailed to PPE because Kori did not want its staff to see the contents of the said notice made no sense whatsoever.
 He did not claim to have typed the letter himself and as such, the employee or employees involved in the preparation and posting of the alleged letter of termination would have known about its contents regardless of whether it was sent by post or email.

 67     As Mr Hooi testified that Kori preferred to send important documents, such as a letter of termination, by post, he was asked why the termination letter was not sent by registered post.
 Again, he had no answer.
-The relevant part of the proceedings is as follows:[\[note: 16\]](#Ftn_16)
+The relevant part of the proceedings is as follows:[^16]

 Q:But this is such an important document, you said.
 It’s a termination letter.
 Why didn’t you send it by registered post?